Authored by the expert who managed and guided the team behind the Ghana Property Pack

 What places are the smartest $200k buys in Accra as of 2026?

-As of early 2026, the smartest neighborhoods to buy at $200,000 in Accra include the Spintex corridor and Baatsona, East Legon Hills, Oyarifa's gated areas, Dzorwulu fringe, and Tema Community 18 or Sakumono.
+As of early 2026, the smartest neighborhoods to buy at $200,000 (about GHS 2.2 million) in Accra include the Spintex corridor, Baatsona, Sakumono, East Legon Hills, selected gated communities around Oyarifa, and Tema Community 18, because these areas offer a strong balance between price, livability, and future resale potential.

 What can I buy with $300k in Accra in 2026?